AggrandizeIO/expressjs-sharp/README.md

 http://localhost:8080/unsplash/photo-1506153456649-ed4ed08d1e0c?w=500
 ```

-If you have your own image storage location like an S3 Bucket or Google Cloud Storage bucket, you can use make a new customer entry with `baseUrl` configured up to point where the path is different.
+If you have your own image storage location like an S3 Bucket or Google Cloud Storage bucket, you can add a new customer entry with a `baseUrl`.

 ```
 customers: {
   unsplash: {
     baseUrl: 'https://images.unsplash.com'
   },
-  amazon: {
+  aws-bucket: {
     baseUrl: 'https://s3-eu-west-1.amazonaws.com/bucket'
   }
 }